Legal and procedural safeguards include measures such as:

-1. Mobilising States to develop international guidelines on safeguards and non-coercive interviews
+1. Mobilising States to develop international guidelines on non-coercive interviews and attendant safeguards

 The APT is contributing to build a momentum towards strengthening international standards on safeguards and capitalising on the Human Rights Council Resolution 31/31, as well as the Special Rapporteur on Torture, Juan E. Méndez’s last report to the UN General Assembly in October 2016, in which he called for the development of a universal protocol on safeguards and non-coercive interviews.

-2. Accompanying partners on implementation and monitoring of safeguards
+2. Accompanying partners to implement and monitor safeguards